Need for Higher Consciousness

 Yogic science begins with a different orientation than modern science.
 Modern science follows an outward orientation of the mind to discern the names, forms and quantities of the external world, which allows us to uncover the secret powers of nature and harness them through technology.

-Yoga teaches us that there is another potential of the mind, an inner movement that extends our awareness beyond our human frontiers to the cosmic.
+Yoga teaches us that there is another potential of the mind, an inner movement that extends our awareness beyond our human frontiers into the cosmic.
 The aim of Yoga is to discern the eternal essence of consciousness from the changing outer names, forms and quantities of the external world.

 Ordinarily the mind’s knowledge is born of three factors of sensory perception (which includes its extension in various instruments), reason (which includes measurement and mathematics), and statements of learned or authoritative people (which includes the tradition of science).